 Your child has agreed to work very hard every day for 22 weeks.
 Most of his or her friends at home will still be doing the same things as before.
 Some of them will be writing often, telling your son or daughter about all the parties and fun times they are missing out on.
 Your letters may not be as important to them AT FIRST, but they will be counting and deciding things based on who they hear from most.

 After you have signed up for parenting classes and written your letters it’s time to do a personal assessment.
 Children learn by example more than by what is said.

-You are always teaching them some lesson and they are always watching.
+You are always teaching them some lesson and your child is always watching.
 The question then becomes what lessons do you what to teach them?
 By making positive changes in your life you will reinforce those same positive changes in your child.
 They are learning coping skills, the value of physical exercise, effective communication skills, responsibility, ownership, decision making, and goals.
 All these things need to be reinforced in what they see in you.

 So what’s a parent to do?

-After you tell your cadet this you inform them that you must go now and that you will write them that day.
-Avoid at all costs any conversation that lasts longer than it takes to say this.
+After you tell your cadet this, inform them that you must go now and you will write them that day.
+Avoid, at all costs, any conversation that lasts longer than it takes to say this.
 Like a hostage negotiator, your child knows that the longer he or she has you on the phone the more they will wear you down.
 Do not repeat yourself, do not bargain, do not debate, and do not bring up the past.

 Say your prepared speech and tell them you must get off the phone.

 It is important for everyone in the house/family to be on the same page.
 Practice this speech with your child’s mentor as well.